CUAnschutzBDC/RBFOX2_project/RNA_Seq/Rbfox2_mut_islet_analysis/README.md

 This experiment is specific to our study of the role of RBFOX2 in pancreatic β cells and will be available at GSE221277.

-* In this analysis we compare mouse insulinoma (MIN6) cells treated with a pool of non-target siRNA (NT) or Rbfox2 directed siRNA (KD) for 48h, n = 4 for each condition.
+* In this analysis we compare bulk-RNA-Seq from 8-week Rbfox2_mut islets (Pdx1:CRE;Rbfox2 fl/fl) to the coresponding non-cre control (Rbfox2 fl/fl), n = 3 for each condition.

 * PolyA Selected Total RNA, NovaSeq 6000 150bp Paired End, ~40 million Reads